Nuthi-Sriram/Bad-Driver-Analysis/README.md

 # Bad Drivers

+### The Scope of this Analysis
+**Exploratory Data Analysis(EDA)** is one of the most crucial steps in a Data Science project.
+EDA in basic terms is a way of "Understanding the data with the help of visualizations and descriptive statistics".
+A lot of courses I signed up for in the past emphasised on the need to use EDA to understand datasets and use this information to either model a ML/DL problem or tell a convincing story about the dataset to a stakeholder. <br>
+Therefore, through this project I made an attempt at improving my EDA skills using the Chocolate Bar Ratings Dataset.

 This folder contains data behind the story [Dear Mona, Which State Has The Worst Drivers?](http://fivethirtyeight.com/datalab/which-state-has-the-worst-drivers/)

 Variable | Source